wen-haox/ats-qwenai/prd.md

 - Network may be enabled only for controlled dependency preparation.
 - Dependency fetch must have strict timeout and size limits.
 - Package registry access should be allowlisted where feasible.
+- Package-manager lifecycle hooks should be disabled where feasible.
+If an ecosystem requires hooks, that run must be explicitly labeled higher risk.
 - The output is a prepared dependency cache, lockfile snapshot, or build environment for the execution phase.

 #### Phase B — Proof Execution